 In addition to a sump pump alarm, a good sump pump installation will include some kind of backup plan in case the primary unit fails or if there’s a power outage.
 Options include a battery backup to the primary unit, a secondary battery-powered backup sump pump, or a standby emergency generator that will turn on automatically.

-To safeguard against water leaks that originate anywhere in your home, consider an automatic water detection system like the PipeBurst Pro Jr. or PipeBurst Pro.
+To safeguard against water leaks that originate anywhere in your home, consider a whole house automatic water detection system like the WaterCop Wireless or WaterCop ZWave.
 With these systems, you place water sensors in leak-prone areas around the house, like under bathroom sinks or near dishwashers.
-If a leak is detected anywhere, PipeBurst Pro will shut down the water supply at the main valve automatically.
+If a leak is detected anywhere, WaterCop will shut down the water supply at the main valve automatically.

 Prevent Appliance-Related Floods

 Washing machine and hot water heater leaks are the source of many basement floods.
 An automatic water shut off valve is an easy and affordable way to prevent water damage caused by these and other appliances.
-The FloodStop water leak detection device, for example, immediately turns off the hot and cold water supply to the washing machine when sensors detect a water leak.
+The FloodStop water leak detection device, for example, immediately turns off the hot and cold water supply to the washing machine, icemaker, hot water heater or other appliances when its sensors detect a water leak.

 At a Minimum, Use a Simple Water Alarm

 A water alarm and flood sensors placed on the basement floor will alert you of water presence before extensive damage is done.
-There are a range of affordable water alarm systems available, beginning with a basic alarm that will alert you via an audible signal to a more sophisticated autodialer system that sends phone call alerts to one or more pre-programmed telephone numbers.
+There are a range of affordable water alarm systems available, beginning with a basic alarm that will alert you via an audible signal to a more sophisticated autodialer system that sends phone call, email or text message alerts to one or more pre-programmed telephone numbers or email addresses.
 In a vacation home or residence left vacant for months at a time, a water alarm connected to an autodialer is a great way to monitor for a basement flood while you are away.